mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 \frac{h_{t,i}-\mu_t}{\sqrt{\sigma_t^2+\varepsilon}}.
 $$

-The small constant $\varepsilon$ is added to avoid division by zero.
+The small constant $\varepsilon$ is added only for numerical stability, to avoid division by zero.

-However, we do not want to force every representation to always have exactly the same fixed scale.
+At this point, the normalized vector has a more stable scale.
+However, we do not want to force all hidden representations to always have the exact same scale and center.
 The model should still be able to choose the scale and shift that are useful for the task.
-Therefore, layer normalization introduces two learnable parameters:
+For this reason, layer normalization introduces two learnable parameters:

 $$
 \gamma \in \mathbb{R}^d